 8.6 Cyclical Maintenance – A significant part of maintenance work is of a cyclical nature to help prevent early deterioration of components and to maintain health and safety requirements.
 This work includes, external and internal painter work, gas servicing, electrical testing and ground maintenance.

-8.7 There are 2 service contracts in place for Gas servicing and maintenance and estate maintenance.

-8.8 In 2021 we aim to procure through Public Contracts Scotland All contracts are procured through Public Contract Scotland, either using the Quick Quote facility or full tender process in line with legislative requirements.
+8.7 We procure using Scotland Excel, Public Contracts Scotland and by requesting quotes from our current registered contractors. .

 8.9 RHA anticipates spending approx. £850, 000 on works in the 5 years between 2021 and 2026 and £xxx over the 30-year plan.